Dirty Kitchen

 We have yet to use the main kitchen for cooking since we remodeled it.
 Except for the microwave oven, of course.
 We don’t have any appliances, other than a gas stove, inside the dirty kitchen.
 That’s mainly because the door from the outside is almost always unlocked.

-The main kitchen doesn’t have an island in the middle, like a lot of American homes.
-There’s a bar at the end.
+The main kitchen doesn’t have an island in the middle, like a lot of American homes (the picture above looks nothing like it).
+There’s a bar at the end that we’ve never used for what it was designed for, and we don’t even have any bar stools.
 Our refrigerator is on the other side of it.
-There isn’t an island or a bar in the dirty kitchen.
-Extra counter space isn’t needed.
-The counter tops in the main kitchen are made of granite and the cabinets and cupboards are made of aluminum.
+The counter tops in the main kitchen are made of granite, and the cabinets and cupboards are made of aluminum.

 We don’t have a dishwasher.
 Like when we were young, we wash our dishes by hand.